kemaldemirgil/kemaldemirgil/README.md

 ## Hello friend 🌈🌠🌟

-- 🔭 I’m currently working on a README generator using Node.js.
+- 🔭 I’m currently working on a Team Profile Generator.

-- 🌱 I’m currently learning Node.js, installing third-party dependencies and creating interactive command-line applications.
+- 🌱 I’m currently learning Object Oriented Programming.

 - 💬 Ask me about anything related to Web-Development, I am eager to learn new stuff and help with any problems that are within my knowledge.